<< ARI Watch

 Israel, and its supporters in the U.S., lobby – that is, bribe – your representatives in Congress to keep the money coming.
 See

 for a table, by congressman, of recent campaign donations made by the American Israel Public Affairs Committee (AIPAC).
-At this point several congressmen have received over half a million dollars each from AIPAC.

 Israel uses some of its U.S. foreign aid to purchase U.S. companies, which are then managed from Israel.